 According to Bible prophecy, this world is on a fairly short countdown to the return of the Messiah.

-Here is some pretty amazing information relating to the next few years in Bible prophecy…
+Here is some pretty amazing information relating to the near future in Bible prophecy…

 Did you know that Matthew 24 and Luke 21 link the SPECIFIC YEAR 2017 to the end of this age?